Chinese Massacre Cove: Horner and Findley accounts

 Recently, attempts to formulate an accurate picture of the event were drawn from hidden copies of trial documents that contained grand jury indictment, depositions given by the accused, notes from the trial, and historical accounts of Wallowa County by J. Harland Horner and H. Ross Findley.

-Horner and Findley were both schoolboys at the time of the massacre but their accounts had glaring discrepancies.
+Horner and Findley were both schoolboys at the time of the massacre, but their accounts had glaring discrepancies.
 Findley believed the massacre was a planned event with more than just a motive to steal gold from the Chinese miners.
-He believed the arrested culprits wanted to eliminate the Chinese miners from the area as well, which they successfully accomplished.
-In contrast to most accounts, Findley recalled only 31 confirmed victims, and there was no mention of a trial.
-On the other hand, Horner believed that the event was a spur-of-the-moment event and affected 34 confirmed victims.
+He believed the arrested culprits wanted to eliminate the Chinese miners from the area, as well, which they successfully accomplished.
+In contrast to most accounts, Findley recalled only 31 confirmed victims, and no mention of a trial was made.
+Horner, though, believed that the event was a spur-of-the-moment event and affected 34 confirmed victims.
 The schoolboys initially only planned to steal horses, but they experienced difficulty crossing the river with the stolen horses.
-When the Chinese miners refused to loan their boats, the boys decided to take the boats by force.
+When the Chinese miners refused to lend their boats, the boys decided to take the boats by force.